Air Emissions

 - Click on any link labeled “County Business Patterns: YEAR.”
 On the resulting page, click the

 “Complete U.S. File” link and download the corresponding file.
-Repeat this process for each year
+Repeat this process for each year corresponding to years presented in the graphic.

 - Open each file in a software package of your choice that can process comma-delimited text files.